Good Morning Oatmeal

 These Slow Cooker Steel Cut Oats sure make it easier to get up in the morning.
 The warm and inviting fragrance of apple and cinnamon has filled the house while you were sleeping.
 And a hot and nourishing breakfast is right there, waiting for you.
 How awesome is that?
 If you have to get kids ready for school, you have just eliminated a whole lot of extra stress, too.

 Although they are pretty equal as far as nutrition, I prefer the texture of steel cut oats over rolled oats.
 The downside is that steel cut oats require a much longer cooking time.
 But, that's what makes them ideal for the slow cooker.
 They stay a little chewy, even after a long cooking time.
 And you can make a big batch, put it in the fridge, and reheat it for a few days because they do keep their texture.
-Rolled oats will turn to mush, and that's just not appealing at all, especially if you aren't into mornings, right?
+Rolled oats will turn to mush with such a long cooking time.
+And that's just not appealing at all.

 It's great to have a pot of these slow cooker steel cut oats, sitting there, staying warm, if your family members are on different schedules, too.
 Anyone can dig in whenever they roll out of bed.

 It can't get any easier to throw this together before going to bed.
 Every time I make this, I wonder why I don't do it more often.
 We like to eat ours with a drizzle of honey and a splash of almond milk.